sgladkoff/goldpan/docs/perfectionist.md

 When a **Requestor** assigns an LQA task, an email with the link is sent to the **Reviewer**.

-If there isn't a **Logrus Cloud** account connected with the assigned email address, it is created automatically with a prompt to create a new password.
+If there isn't a **Cloud** account connected with the assigned email address, it is created automatically with a prompt to create a new password.

 ![perf17](perfN17.png)